Saving money and energy? Sign us up. Keeping your home comfortable and well-maintained is simple if you follow these steps:

 Adjusting the thermostat even a few degrees can help to save money and energy in your home.
 The Environmental Protection Agency recommends keeping your thermostat at 68 degrees in the winter and 78 degrees in summer for the best savings.

-Don’t Rely on Alternative Heating Methods
+Why You Shouldn't Rely on Alternative Heating Methods

 If it’s too cold in your home, don’t try to rely on alternative heating solutions like space heaters or heating pads.
 These products are meant to heat one room or provide heat therapy for a sore muscle or body part, not keep you warm through the winter!
 If certain rooms in your house are colder than others, your heater may be faulty and require repairs.